Domestic and family violence

 Both non-violence and non-intoxication orders allow the protected person and respondent to communicate, to remain in a relationship and/or live together if they wish.

-A DVO can include orders that the respondent is restrained from stalking the protected person.
+A DVO can include orders that the respondent is restrained from stalking the protected person, and that they are restrained from locating or attempting to locate the protected person.

 DVOs and living arrangements

-The court can make a 'access order' that restrains the respondent from entering the protected person's home or an order that the respondent vacates the premises where they live or have previously lived with the protected person [DFVA ss 4, 22].
+The court or authorised police officer can make an 'exclusion order' that restrains the respondent from entering the protected person's home or an order that the respondent vacates the premises where they live or have previously lived with the protected person

-Where the parties normally live in the same house with a child and an order is made that stops or limits a respondent's contact with the protected person or a child, the court must presume the protection of the protected person and child are best achieved by them living in the home [DFVA s 20] (that is, the respondent moves out of the family home).
+Where the parties normally live in the same house with a child and an order is made that stops or limits a respondent's contact with the protected person or a child, the court must presume the protection of the protected person and child are best achieved by them living in the home as opposed to the respondent

-An order to vacate or not to enter a home can be made even if the respondent owns all or part of the home or if the property is rented in the respondent's name, protected person's name or in joint names [DFVA s 22].
+An order to vacate or not to enter a home can be made even if the respondent owns all or part of the home or if the property is rented in the respondent's name, protected person's name or in joint names.
+The court must consider if the protected person usually resides at the premises and if they can live in safety there, any disruption that would be caused to the protected person or their children if an exclusion order is made and the impact of the exclusion order on the respondent's relationship with children residing with the protected person and on their accomodation or employment

-Where a premises access order has been made, the law allows the respondent to enter the home in the company of a police officer to collect their personal property.
-Personal property includes clothes, tools of trade, personal documents or other items of personal effect [DFVA s 85].
+Where a premises exclusion order has been made, the law allows the respondent to enter the home in the company of a police officer to collect their personal property.
+Personal property includes clothes, tools of trade, personal documents or other items of personal effect

-• The landlord consents or the court is satisfied that landlord's refusal to consent to the tenancy termination or replacement is unreasonable, and
+- The landlord consents or the court is satisfied that landlord's refusal to consent to the tenancy termination or replacement is unreasonable,

 DVOs and children

-• Contact Territory Families (DCF) so that they can investigate.
+- Contact Territory Families so that they can investigate.

-Concerns that the other parent will take the child against the person's wishes will not of themselves be a basis for a DVO and can be dealt with through family law mediation or court proceedings.
-See Parenting after separation.
+Concerns that the other parent will take the child against the person's wishes will not inof themselves be a basis for a DVO and can be dealt with through family law mediation or court proceedings.
+See

 Where domestic violence in relation to children is an additional factor in the above circumstances, a DVO may be sought as well as family law mediation or court proceedings or Territory Families intervention.